Brooke Williamson

 Brooke Williamson is an American chef and restaurateur.
-She won season 14 of the US television reality cooking competition series Top Chef and has owned several Los Angeles-area restaurants.
+She won season 14 of the US television reality cooking competition series Top Chef and the first season of Tournament of Champions.
+She has owned several Los Angeles-area restaurants.

 Early life

 Williamson was born in Los Angeles to Catherine Elliot and Keith Williamson; her parents were both artists.
 She had an early interest in cooking and worked as a teacher's assistant at the Epicurean Institute of Los Angeles at age 15.
 She graduated from Crossroads School for Arts and Sciences in 1996.
-She attended the University of Colorado Boulder and the Culinary Institute of America.
+She attended the University of Colorado Boulder.

 Career

 Williamson became a sous chef at Michael's, a Santa Monica restaurant, when she was 19.
 In January 2001 Williamson was hired by Chris and Chantal Schaefer as executive chef of Zax in Brentwood where she met her now ex-husband Nick Roberts, who was her sous chef.
 That same year she cooked at the James Beard Foundation House.

 In 2003, when Williamson was 24, she and Roberts opened Amuse Café.
 In 2010 they opened Hudson House in Redondo Beach and the Tripel in Playa del Ray, both of which they left or closed during the COVID pandemic.
 In 2014 they opened Playa Provisions.
 They've also opened Da Kikokiko and a kitchen supplies shop, Tripli-Kit.
 Williamson and Roberts co-own the hospitality group Company for Dinner.